Information Hidden in Gradients of Regression with Target Noise: Experiments

 \subsection{Linear regression model}

 We further tested the estimate of the Hessian using noise injection to the targets on real-world datasets with linear regression models.
 We demonstrate the robustness of the proposed Hessian estimate during model training.
-In the experiment, the model parameters (weights) were updated after each batch with the noise-free gradients using the Adam optimiser (\cite{kingma2014adam}) with a batch size of 64.
+In the experiment, the model parameters (weights) were updated after each batch with the noise-free gradients (gradients obtained from clean targets) using the Adam optimiser (\cite{kingma2014adam}) with a batch size of 64.

 In this experiment, we utilised the following four publicly available datasets: wave energy converters (\cite{wave_energy_converters_534}), bike sharing (\cite{fanaee2014event}), California housing (\cite{pace1997sparse}), and wine quality (\cite{cortez2009modeling}).
 To maintain consistency with theoretical sections, all input features were centred around zero by subtracting their mean.
 Similarly, we centred the targets; alternatively, a bias term can be included in the model to account for this.
 More details on data preprocessing and training can be found in Appendix~\ref{sec:data_preproc}.